 Jesus tells us to pray.
 However, a sister in Christ asked me ‘What is the point of prayer if God is just going to do what he wants to do anyway?’
 It’s a good question.

-This relationship between Jesus and the Father is so outside our normal human experience that it is difficult, perhaps impossible, for us to fully grasp what it is.
-Jesus tells us that he and the Father are one (John 14:8-11).
-Jesus also tells us that he is in the Father and the Father is in him and (here’s the amazing bit) we are invited to join in too and (here’s the even more amazing bit) when we join in, the effect is going to be that the world will be convinced that God sent Jesus (John 17:20-21).
+This relationship between Jesus and his Father is so outside our normal human experience that it is, probably, impossible for us to fully understand it.
+But we can get glimpses.
+Jesus tells us that he and the Father are one (John 10:30).
+Jesus also tells us that he is in the Father and the Father is in him and (here’s the amazing bit) Jesus prays that we, his followers, will become part of this oneness experienced by the Father and the Son and (here’s the even more amazing bit) when we become part of this oneness – one with the Father, one with the Son and one with each other – the effect is going to be that the world will be convinced that God sent Jesus.

 “My prayer is not for them (Jesus’ disciples) alone.
 I pray also for those who will believe in me through their message, that all of them may be one, Father, just as you are in me and I am in you.
 May they also be in us so that the world may believe that you have sent me.
 I have given them the glory that you gave me, that they may be one as we are one; I in them and you in me – so that they may be brought to complete unity*.
 Then the world will know that you sent me and have loved them even as you have loved me.”
 (John 17:20-23).*